What is wrongful dismissal?

 I recently used this law firm for my wrongful dismissal case and severence case.
 They won my case and got me my severence.
 I will recommend this law firm.Jennifer Pierce

 Legal Fees are the main reason why people avoid seeing a lawyer.
-For the majority of cases we take on, our fees are charged as a percentage of the settlement we obtain for you.
-Read more about our legal fees.
+We can likely alleviate much of that anxiety at the very first meeting.
+An initial review of your case is usually free.
+Furthermore, for the majority of cases, our fee is charged as a percentage of the settlement we obtain for you.

 We take on a vested interest in seeing your case succeed.